IELTS Vocabulary E (Part 3)

 euphemism n.
 A figure of speech by which a phrase less offensive is substituted.

 euphonious adj.
-Characterized by agreeableness of sound.
+Characterised by agreeableness of sound.

 euphony n.
 Agreeableness of sound.